dearvn/bot_options/README.md

 ```
 # Frontend

-Contact with me if you want to one
+Contact donald.nguyen.it@gmail.com if you want to get one